Affordable Neighborhoods Around Los Angeles

 This is one of the most recognizable neighborhoods in LA.
 It is perfectly placed, not too far from the city but close enough to use for work, it has a lot of personalities.
 You can enjoy being closer to open clean air, and tons of walking and hiking trails, without the need to drive out of your way to reach them.

 La Puente is a tiny suburb of LA that’s in the downtown area.
 This is a very busy part of the city and has a lot of noise most hours of the day.
 Traffic can be rough getting to and from work, but many turn to public transit since you’re in the city since it’s reliable and easy to access.

-The income is so low compared to the median home value, makes it so that most rent Los Angeles apartments instead of trying to buy a home here.
+The income is so low compared to the median home value, making it so that most rent Los Angeles apartments instead of trying to buy a home here.

 Average home value: $208,000.

 Just outside of the city, this younger part of town is also more populated with younger people.
 The average person who lives here isn’t 30 yet and puts a lot of time into their career since it’s still starting.
 Most households have four or more people in them, and a large part of that is due to space sharing and roommate situations.

 This fantastic suburb of Los Angeles is twenty minutes from downtown and less than fifteen minutes from LAX.
 There are plenty of amenities here for everyone who loves sports and movies and easy access to rideshare services so that you can get in and out of the city whenever you want.

 Unfortunately, the average person in Carson spends 32% of their income on housing, so it’s not affordable for everyone.

 Average home value: $350,000.